Close

 Ease of use rating percentages

-• The summary module helped them conclude quickly
+• The summary helped them quickly reach a decision.

 The Shortened Report was Just an Effective as the Full Report

-Approximately 70% of survey respondents from each group only used the email report to decide whether or not to be concerned about the hero's activity.
-In fact, accountability partners who only looked at the email report to make a decision did so with sigificantly higher accuracy (~99%).
-These data suggest it could be feasible to shorten email reports.
+Approximately 70% of participants in each group only used the email report to make their decision.
+In fact, accountability partners who only looked at the email report to make a decision showed higher decision accuracy.
+These findings suggest that a shorter report could effectively meet accountability partners’ needs while reducing information overload.

 The majority of participants, regardless of the design, didn't need any additional information